New York Spine Institute Spine Services

 If the pain is brought on by doing specific actions, such as your lower back hurting when sitting and getting up, but goes away after 72 hours, then you may not need to worry about seeing a doctor.
 However, if the pain creeps on, comes on suddenly or lingers for too long, then you should consider seeing a doctor.

 Sometimes, situations arise where you should seek medical attention immediately.
-Seek immediate medical attention if you have:
+Got to the emergency room if you have:

 • Unexpected increase in back pain, discomfort, weakness or numbness.